jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 # **This jailbreak is made by the developer @xina520.**
-# Most of the grammar was corrected by Discord user: "alucard#2478" (Thanks alucard for making my job easier!)
+# Most of the grammar was corrected by: "alucard#2478" and "notdarkn#7188"

 **Warning!**